davecoulter/YSE_PZ/docs/install.rst

     docker exec -it ysepz_web_container bash -c 'python3 manage.py createsuperuser --noinput'

-This command will create a superuser with username and password as defined in you :code:`.env` file.
+This command will create a superuser with the username and password defined in the :code:`.env` file.

 Viewing webpages
 ----------------